We provide tutoring to help students master course material and study skills

 Tutoring is intended as a supplement to classroom instruction, and is not a substitute replacement for regular attendance and participation in your classes.

-Augusta Campus Tutoring Schedule, Spring 2020
+Augusta Campus Tutoring Schedule

 Tutoring begins the second week of each semester and continues to the last week of classes.
 We do not tutor during finals week.
 Come see us!